AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## Why am I unable to change a pay-as-you-go instance into a subscription one?

 The pay-as-you-go instance whose billing method you want to change must meet the following requirements:

+-   The instance type of the instance is not retired.
+For more information, see [Retired instance types](/intl.en-US/Instance/Instance type families/Retired instance types.md).
+-   The instance is not a preemptible instance.
+-   No unpaid orders related to the instance exist.

+    If unpaid orders related to the instance exist, you must pay for the orders or cancel the orders before you change the billing method of the instance.

+-   Automatic release time is not configured for the instance.

+    If automatic release time is set for the instance, you must disable the automatic release configuration before you change the billing method.
+For more information, see [Disable automatic release](/intl.en-US/Instance/Manage instances/Release an instance.md).

+-   The instance is in the **Running** or **Stopped** state.

+    Example: An order to change the billing method was placed while the ECS instance is in the Running or Stopped state.
+However, the instance status changes before the payment was attempted.
+The order fails and the billing method does not change.
+You can go to the Billing Management console and pay for the order when the instance is in the Running or Stopped state again.

 ## How do I view the expiration time of a subscription instance?